KDE Plasma

 Falkon is KDE’s web browser.
 It seems very simple and minimal and it works very nicely.
 The one complaint I have is that, I can’t seem to get an easily accessible favorites menu set up, without putting a whole extra tool bar across the top.

 As of September 2022, I have set Falkon as my default browser.
 So far, it is working just fine.
 Just like any application, you have to get used to its idiosyncracies.
-Let’s start developing Kontact and Falkon into an all in one office productivity tool.
-Like a combination of Kontact, Falkon and KDE Connect.
+Let’s start developing Kontact and Falkon into that all-in-one office productivity tool I’ve been writing about.
+Like a combination of Kontact, Kate, Falkon and KDE Connect.
 We should be able to open Kate, Dolphin and Falkon up in Kontact and we should be able to connect to Kontact with our smart phones.

 With Konsole, Dolphin, Kate, Kontact, Kile, Kexi and Calligra, Falkon would round out an awesome KDE operating system.
 KDE Neon could end up being a completely new fork of Linux.
 KColorChooser, KMyMoney and KDevelop are some other intriguing applications.
 I use KColorChooser all the time.
 Explore these tools.
 Which ones you should use depends on your interests.